tycho-kirchner/remote-work/README.md

 # Remote-work
 Seamless working via ssh as if running locally.
-* Each terminal tab runs automatically within its own screen so native scrolling and searching works
+* Each new terminal tab connects automatically to the server and runs within its own screen, so native scrolling and searching works
 * Remote files can be opened **from within the ssh session** with your local text editor (or any other app)
 * ssh X11-forwarding is stabilized, even during days-lasting screen-sessions
 * Transparent handling of connection-dropouts - all terminal-tabs reconnect automatically

 ## Usage